NewsStateState-Kentucky

 and last updated

-BUTLER, Ky. — A firefighter in Pendleton County was flown to the University of Cincinnati Medical Center via AirCare after the fire truck he was in crashed, according to officials at the scene.
+BUTLER, Ky. — A firefighter in Pendleton County was flown to University of Cincinnati Medical Center via AirCare after the fire truck he was in crashed, according to officials at the scene.

-KSP said the firefighter contacted dispatch and told them he was in "bad shape" after the crash.
+Napier said the firefighter contacted dispatch and told them he was in "bad shape" after the crash.

 No one else was in the fire truck with him when the crash happened.

-The firefighter was trapped inside the crashed fire truck for "a significant period of time," said KSP.
+Napier said the firefighter was trapped inside the crashed fire truck for nearly 30 minutes.
 He contacted dispatch to alert them to the crash at around 7:41 a.m.; KSP said he was finally extracted from the truck at around 8:11 a.m.

 Officials at the scene said it appeared the brakes on the fire truck went out at some point while the driver was on a hill.